 Before applying for the EAPP, please ensure you have gathered the necessary supporting documentation:

 a sporting/performing resume summarising your achievements and experiences over the 12-18 months.

 a supporting reference letter from your relevant sporting or performing institution or association that verifies your level of elite involvement over the past 12 months and your ongoing commitments

 current training and expected competition schedule for the upcoming year (if possible)

 relevant high resolution competition or performance photo (action shot preferred).

 Please note: Your supporting letter of recommendation must be on an official organisational letterhead, have the appropriate contact details (email and mobile) of your referee and explain your current involvement in your sport/performance.
 If your letter does not have these, your application will not be considered.

-Applications will remain open after the closing date, however we cannot guarantee timetable preferences.
+Applications will remain open, however we cannot guarantee timetable preferences.

 If you have any questions about the EAPP or the application process, or would like to register your interest, don’t hesitate to get in touch with our EAPP coordinator.

 You can access contact details or submit an enquiry form by visiting contact us.